juandopazo/yui3-io-utils/README.md

 ### Example

-In order to use them, include the `gallery-io-utils` module.
+To start include the `gallery-io-utils` module.

 ```JavaScript
 YUI().use('gallery-io-utils', function (Y) {